jhays/UPnAtom/README.md

 ### JHays Fork Notes -

+Swift 4 Update
-Work-In-Progress moving towards Swift 4, with a Swift Example project that includes targets for iOS, tvOS, and macOS
+Work-In-Progress, with a Swift Example project that includes targets for iOS, tvOS, and macOS

 ---